 Mr Maciej Kolczyński, the expert at IDEA foundation from Poland, talked about the policymaking practices and CSO participation in Poland, presenting the Citizens for Democracy case.
 He explained that CSOs in Poland suffer from adhoc, project-based funding which threatens their sustainability and influence.

-Mr Andrew Cartwright, Research Fellow at the Center for Policy Studies of the CEU, introduced participants into the Hungary’s policymaking systems and gave insight into the best practice examples of involvement of Hungarian CSOs in policymaking processes.
-Among other experiences, he shared that the NUTS transformation in Hungary was artificial and made a negative impact on the CSO cooperation and capacities to influence policymaking.
+Mr Andrew Cartwright, Research Fellow at the Center for Policy Studies of the CEU, introduced participants into the Hungary’s policymaking system and gave insights into the best practice examples of involvement of Hungarian CSOs in policymaking processes.
+Among other experiences, he shared that the NUTS transformation in Hungary was artificial and made a negative impact on the CSOs cooperation and capacities to influence policymaking.

 The training was part of the project Raising capacities and advocacy potential towards the more substantive involvement of CSOs of V4 and WB6, implemented by the TEN network and supported by the Visegrad Fund.